 Finally, you can also identify them by how they swim.
 While both species are great swimmers, copperheads swim on top of the water with their head elevated and will rarely go completely under the water.
 Water snakes, on the other hand, do not swim high on the water and their head is not elevated.
 When water snakes are threatened while swimming, they will almost always try to get away by diving underneath the water.

 While this is not an exhaustive list, we hope it gives you a few basic tips on how to better identify snakes in the wild.
 Again, the best and easiest way to identify if it’s a coppperhead or common water snake is to look for the markings.
 But when in doubt, always maintain your space and proceed with caution.

 We encourage everyone to check out the good work of our friends at the Orianne Society.
-There a nationally recognized reptile and amphibian conservation group based right here in North Georgia just a few miles from the shop.
+They’re a nationally recognized reptile and amphibian conservation group based right here in North Georgia just a few miles from the shop.

 We donate 1% of every sale, every day to local Rabun County non-profits.
 The Orianne Society was our chosen non-profit for the months of January-March.
 Because of your support of our small business we’re able to support great non-profits like the Orianne Society where in 2022, we were able to raise $3,400 for their mission.